brianfoody/aws-utils/README.md

 Th first step is to create an authenticator.
 This allows a user to sign in and authenticate themselves.
 A providerId along with an access token should be returned.

+A Cognito user pool is your usual authenticator in AWS land but this could also be a non AWS-related service like Apple Sign In.
+Ultimately we just want a JWT token that identifies you.

 ```
 const authenticator = makeCognitoAuthenticator({
   config: {